Alignak-monitoring/alignak/doc/source/07_advanced/objectinheritance.rst

 ====================

 Normally you have to either explicitly specify the value of a required variable in an object definition or inherit it from a template.
-There are a few exceptions to this rule, where Shinken will assume that you want to use a value that instead comes from a related object.
+There are a few exceptions to this rule, where Alignak will assume that you want to use a value that instead comes from a related object.
 For example, the values of some service variables will be copied from the host the service is associated with if you don't otherwise specify them.

 The following table lists the object variables that will be implicitly inherited from related objects if you don't explicitly specify their value in your object definition or inherit them from a template.